 - Finally, there are the art packages: asciify, jasmines, scrawl, flametree, turmite59, and so on.
 These are mostly for my own joy, but I also use them in my R classes to help students to learn programming concepts

 One of my joys in life is writing tutorial articles and technical documentation for open source projects.
 In addition to writing the surprisingly successful learning statistics with R textbook, I’m currently collaborating with Hadley Wickham and Thomas Lin Pederson to write a third edition of the ggplot2 book.
 I am also weirdly passionate about creating accessible data science tutorials that I post on my youtube channel, and making my data science course materials open and freely available to the general public.
 In addition, I sometimes include tutorials and explainers on my blog.

 R-Ladies is a worldwide organisation that promotes gender diversity within the R community.
-The organisation is explicitly LGBTIQ friendly and trans-inclusive, and aims to provide support in across the entire spectrum of roles whether as leaders, package developers, conference speakers, conference participants, educators, or users.
-In collaboration with Jen Richmond, Lisa Williams, Steph Stammel I helped to co-found the Sydney R-Ladies chapter in 2018, and it’s been one of the most rewarding professional activities I’ve ever been involved in.
+The organisation is explicitly LGBTIQ friendly and aims provide support across the entire spectrum of roles whether as leaders, package developers, conference speakers, conference participants, educators, or users.
+In collaboration with Jen Richmond, Lisa Williams, Steph Stammel I co-founded R-Ladies Sydney in 2018, and it’s been one of the most rewarding professional activities I’ve ever been involved in.